 Roku is more app-focused, which some users might prefer if they want to search a particular library.
 At the same time, they have a robust search feature that helps you search through your apps to find the show you need, as well as reveal results from apps you don't own if you can't find it elsewhere.
 Plus, you can search for or play content using your Echo or Google Home speakers.

-Rather than get into the nitty-gritty of the obscure free channels one service or the other is missing, we'll simply say that both have the main channels you'd expect — except for Apple TV, which Roku has but Google TV doesn't.
+Rather than get into the nitty-gritty of the obscure free channels one service or the other is missing, we'll simply say that both have the main channels you'd expect, including Apple TV.
+Both the Roku and Google platforms also previously featured the YouTube TV app, but the app was pulled from Roku in 2021 as the result of an ongoing feud over renewal terms between the two brands.

 At the same time, Android TV / Google TV has a decent selection of games you can buy, including acclaimed series like Final Fantasy or Telltale Games.
-Stadia will also be added to Chromecast with Google TV in 2021, which will give you AAA releases.
+Stadia was also added to Chromecast with Google TV in 2021, which gives users access to AAA releases.
 Conversely, Roku's games aren't even worth mentioning.

 Chromecast with Google TV will give you better native access and features for Google content.
 For example, purchased Google Play content is put front and center, you can check Nest security feeds through Google TV using Assistant commands, and you can showcase your Google Photos as a slideshow.
 If you subscribe to YouTube TV, you'll get a live guide of all available channels.